pmrt/whatshidden/README.md

 **_Important note: There's a bug in the current beta version which makes this check unreliable when using whatsapp web too much.
 [See #44](https://github.com/pmrt/whatshidden/issues/44) for tracking the issue._**

-Whatshidden performs a status check every 15 min, if it detects that you have used other session in a check it'll schedule a refresh for the next check, that way you have a minimum of 15 minutes in which you can use WhatsApp Web (but it won't log any message).
-After that time, in the next check it'll recover the session and a pop-up will prompt you in your other session asking if you want to use it 'Here' (in that window) or 'Close session'.
+Whatshidden performs a status check every 15 min, if it detects that you have used other session in a check it will schedule a refresh for the next check, that way you have a minimum of 15 minutes in which you can use WhatsApp Web (but it won't log any message).
+After that time, in the next check it will recover the session and a pop-up will prompt you in your other session asking if you want to use it 'Here' (in that window) or 'Close session'.
 If you click on 'Here' or just refresh the page you can use WhatsApp Web again and Whatshidden won't log any message until it recovers the session in future checks.
 Otherwise, if you don't do anything, click on 'Close session' or you close the tab/window, Whatshidden will work again.

-In the unlikely case after 100 consecutive unsucccessful attempts of Whatshidden trying to recover the session, it'll delete the session and terminate the process.
+In the unlikely case after 100 consecutive unsucccessful attempts of Whatshidden trying to recover the session, it will delete the session and terminate the process.

 ### It won't log messages of a given conversation while it is open
 Whatshidden won't log any message of a conversation if you're in the same conversation at the same time on your phone.
 It's not a big deal since you are in the conversation and you can see the messages but it's something you have to keep in mind.